Omnia-97/News-App/README.md

 👁️ **Observer Pattern:** By implementing the observer pattern, we've enabled our app to react dynamically to changes in data, providing users with up-to-date information at all times.

 🔌 **Provider:** We've utilized the Provider package to manage app-wide state and dependency injection, ensuring clean and maintainable code.

+📱 Responsive Design: The app is responsive across devices, ensuring a consistent and optimized experience on mobile screens.

 ## How to Use: